Western world: Modern definitions

+A map of the "Western world" based-on Samuel P. Huntington's 1996 Clash of Civilizations.
+In turquoise are the Orthodox World and Latin America, which are either a part of the West or distinct civilizations intimately related to the West.

 The exact scope of the Western world is somewhat subjective in nature, depending on whether cultural, economic, spiritual or political criteria are employed.
 It is a generally accepted Western view to recognize the existence of at least three "major worlds" (or "cultures", or "civilizations"), broadly in contrast with the Western: the Eastern world, the Arab and the African worlds, with no clearly specified boundaries.
 Additionally, Latin American and Orthodox European worlds are sometimes either a sub-civilization within Western civilization or separately considered "akin" to the West.
+One popular definition of the West is from Samuel Huntington in his book Clash of Civilizations.
+Later researchers built on this definition by testing cultural differences in survey responses based on Western cultures (such as the US, UK, and Germany), non-Western cultures (such as China and Madagascar), and "sometimes Western" cultures, which describes cultures that have more mixed psychological profiles (such as Russia and Brazil).